OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/01-plan.md

   - Designing practical exercises: July 2018
   - Finalisation of content: August 2018
   - Check with Steering Committee: end of August 2018
-  - Release for beta testing: September 2018
+  - Release for beta testing: end of September 2018

 ### Identify promotion channels